 To overcome problems with the dog sleeping at night caused by hip dysplasia or resting during the day, orthopedic dog beds are highly recommended.

 Using memory foam technology to provide additional support and comfort around your pup's chin, spine, and hips, an orthopedic dog bed will offer your dog extra comfort and a better night's sleep.

 Browse our online collection of high-quality orthopedic dog beds here.

 A rather unique dog hip dysplasia home treatment is acupuncture.
 Used to treat arthritis and joint inflammation, pups with hip dysplasia, or a long-term condition that impacts their joints and muscles can benefit from a pain-relieving acupuncture session.

-Although not for everyone, this alternative treatment is said to improve your dog's range of motion and help them on their journey to a better quality of life.
+Although not for everyone, this alternative treatment is said to improve your dog's hip dysplasia, increase their range of motion and help them on their journey to a better quality of life.

 NOTE - If you are worried about your dog and their hip dysplasia, please make sure you consult your local veterinarian for professional advice form an expert.